You are currently signed in as .

 Some technicians are trained to install ATMs, which can involve securing the ATM at a particular site (indoors or outdoors) and programming the machine.
 Technicians put up signs and awnings over the machines, and they also remove or relocate machines.

 ATM servicers are increasingly repairing electronic kiosks that allow customers to purchase stamps, phone cards, and even tickets or boarding passes for travel by bus, train, or plane.
-Some ATMs and kiosks have Web capabilities, allowing for more direct marketing.
+Some ATMs and kiosks have Web and video conferencing with tellers capabilities, allowing for more direct marketing.